MikeJSeo/network-meta/README.md

 # mcnet

-The goal of mcnet is to provide users to perform network meta-analyses under Bayesian framework.
+The goal of mcnet is to provide users a tool to perform network meta-analyses under Bayesian framework.

 ## Installation